The University of Maine is unique in having undergraduate and graduate degree programs in both physics and engineering physics.

 - Programs may be started in both the fall and spring semesters

 Students in our graduate programs are eligible for these benefits:

 - Tuition waivers

-Students can choose their research topics from a wide range of theoretical or experimental areas, including, but not limited to the following:
+Students can choose their research topics from a range of experimental, computational, or theoretical areas, including, but not limited to the following:

 For more information about our areas of research, visit our Research page!